Louisiana Home Insurance: High Costs, Hurricane Risk & Coverage Options

 Protect what matters most with award-winning home insurance.

 Not all parts of Louisiana face the same insurance environment.
-The contrast between coastal parishes and northern areas of the state is dramatic.
+The contrast between coastal parishes and the north remains dramatic.

 South Louisiana & New Orleans: The Hardest-Hit Markets

-In New Orleans and parishes south of Interstate 10, homeowners face the full force of Louisiana's insurance crisis:
+In New Orleans and parishes south of Interstate 10, homeowners face the full force of Louisiana's insurance challenges:

 • Mandatory flood insurance for most properties given widespread SFHA designations

-• Heavy reliance on Louisiana Citizens as a coverage fallback
+• Continued reliance on Louisiana Citizens as a fallback

-The combination of homeowners insurance AND flood insurance can push the total annual cost for a New Orleans homeowner to $8,000–$12,000 or more, a serious financial burden that has led to increased foreclosures and uninsured homeownership in lower-income neighborhoods.
+The combination of homeowners plus flood insurance can push total annual cost for a New Orleans homeowner to $8,000–$12,000 or more, creating serious financial strain in lower-income neighborhoods.

 Northern Louisiana: A More Stable Market